oroinc/documentation/user_guide/data_management_grids.rst

 If permitted, you can delete records.

-- To delete one record, hover the mouse over the action buttons (the last column) and click |IcDelete|.
+- To delete a record, hover the cursor over the action buttons (the last column) and click |IcDelete|.

 |